yuriy-mikityuk/yuriy-mikityuk/README.md

 I design and build test automation frameworks from scratch — UI, API, and backend.
 Before QA I worked as a Python backend developer, so I'm comfortable going deep into the systems I test.
 Outside of work I build side projects across low-latency trading systems, neurotech, and e-commerce.

-📍 Moscow (originally from Tashkent) · Open to QA Automation / SDET roles — remote, hybrid, or on-site

 ---

 ## What I work with